Review the minimum admission requirements.

 - be a Canadian Citizen, Permanent Resident, Convention Refugee or Protected Person

 - be away from high school and/or college studies for at least two years.
-If you have attempted university courses, you may not be eligible for admission.
+If you have attempted university courses, you are not be eligible for admission.

 - Meeting these requirements does not guarantee admission.